RUles and Regulations

 DOK Leipzig writes the texts for the festival catalogue, programmes and flyers.
 Submitted synopses are used in the DOK Film Market catalogue.

-No film or interactive works selected may be withdrawn from the DOK festival programme after its publication.
+No film or interactive work selected may be withdrawn from the DOK Festival programme after its publication.

-The registration to participate in the DOK Leipzig 2017 will be taken as acknowledgement of the above regulations.
-The festival management reserves the right to take a decision on all those matters that are not specifically covered in the regulations and to permit exceptions in extraordinary and justified cases.
-The right to decide on matters not explicitly covered in these regulations rests with the festival management.
+The registration to participate in the DOK Leipzig 2019 will be taken as acknowledgement of the above regulations.
+The Festival management reserves the right to take a decision on all those matters that are not specifically covered in the regulations and to permit exceptions in extraordinary and justified cases.
+The right to decide on matters not explicitly covered in these regulations rests with the Festival management.